 In addition, GASB 54 allows the City Council authority to "assign" ending fund balances or bestow this authority to a City officer or designee.
-To provide the City with the most flexibility in financial reporting, staff is recommending that the City Manager be given authority to assign resources and ending fund balances.
+To provide the City with the most flexibility in financial reporting, the City Manager is given authority to assign resources and ending fund balances.